teekay/jcomments/README.md

 The prototype is built with Typescript using the NestJS framework and PostgreSQL for data storage.
 Spam detection is delegated to Akismet (optional).

+### CLI

+The command-line module gives you an option to create user accounts and assign or revoke access tokens.

+### Web API

+The API module exposes a REST interface that accepts incoming comments and returns comments associated with an account or also with a specific post / page.

+### Admin interface

+This module exposes a web dashboard where each user account can manage settings, view and manage comments, and deal with the SPAM queue.

 ## Integrations

 The prototype now features a sample integration with [Eleventy](https://www.11ty.dev/).
 More integrations to follow.